connorkasarda/dragonbreath/readme.txt

 This is a codespace I created for learning soft real-time interactive agent-based computer simulations.
 Most of the work will be completed from scratch, with the exception of a few dependencies.
-For example, I will use opengl in the form of glfw for window and graphics creation.
+For example, once I  reach the point of implementing the graphics after the skeleton is built, I will use opengl in the form of glfw for window and graphics creation.
 While I do want to learn how to render graphics from the bottom up, this work is extensive and involves countless quests through the labrynth of OS documentation.
 Due to this